 \subsubsection{Optimization of EDGL Hyperparameters}

-This study focused on tuning key hyperparameters within the EDGL module.
-Specifically, this study investigated the total number of iterations ($K$) and the influence parameter ($\omega_{\alpha}$, denoted as $\alpha$) using the KIBA dataset.
-To thoroughly assess the impact of these hyperparameters, this study experimented with a range of values for $K$ and $\alpha$, evaluating their effects on the performance of SOC-DGL.
-This study explored $K$ values between 100 and 500 and adjusted $\alpha$ within the range of 0.05 to 0.25.
-The results presented in Fig.~\ref{fig:5}(E) showed that optimal performance was achieved when $K = 200$ and $\alpha = 0.20$, yielding an AUROC of 0.9761.
-This showed that a balanced and optimal choice of $K$ and $\alpha$ improved performance, mitigating the negative impact of extreme values.
+This study focused on optimizing key hyperparameters within the EDGL module, specifically the total number of iterations ($K$) and the influence parameter ($\alpha$), using the KIBA dataset.
+A range of values for $K$ (100 to 500) and $\alpha$ (0.05 to 0.25) were tested to evaluate their impact on SOC-DGL performance.
+As shown in Fig.~\ref{fig:5} (E), optimal performance was achieved with $K = 200$ and $\alpha = 0.20$, resulting in an AUROC of 0.9761.
+These results indicate that carefully balancing $K$ and $\alpha$ enhances model performance, while extreme values adversely affect results.